-In each of these examples, your commercial liability insurance is going to protect you in such cases by paying damages, defense costs, court costs and awards or settlements for such suits.
+In each of these examples, your general liability insurance policy is going to protect you in such cases by paying damages, defense costs, court costs, and awards or settlements for such suits.

 Commercial Property Insurance

-Commercial property insurance is the coverage which can protect your concrete contracting business from such things as fire, burglary, wind damage, and other disasters that might damage your buildings or properties.
-Additionally, it can cover the personal property of your employees which are damaged in a covered event.
+Commercial property insurance covers the physical assets of the business.
+It can protect your concrete contracting business by covering the cost to replace or repair your building.
+Insurance companies typically cover damage from fire, burglary, wind damage, and other natural disasters that might damage your buildings or properties.
+Additionally, it can cover the personal property of your employees.

 Business Owner's Policy